mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 Instead of checking more rigorously for an official Syncthing Docker image, I spent three hours [making my own](https://github.com/mtlynch/docker-syncthing).
 And then when I sat down to write this tutorial, I realized I had overlooked [the official image](https://hub.docker.com/r/syncthing/syncthing) that I wouldn't have to maintain, so I'll skip to that.

-## A basic Syncthing deployment on Fly
+## A basic Syncthing deployment on Fly.io

-With the official Syncthing Docker image in hand, I was ready to deploy to Fly.
-To start, I created a new Fly app:
+With the official Syncthing Docker image in hand, I was ready to deploy to Fly.io.
+To start, I created a new Fly.io app:

 ```bash
 $ fly apps create --name syncthing-mtlynch